Club rugby finals expected to draw large crowd

 Throughout the year, North Harbour Stadium hosts many different community events from sport to family days out.

-RFA CEO Christ Brooks said hosting these free community rugby games at North Harbour Stadium is a real boost for the community.
+RFA CEO Chris Brooks said hosting these free community rugby games at North Harbour Stadium is a real boost for the community.

 “These Club finals mark the start of our busy winter season at North Harbour Stadium and it’s great to see the pride and passion for these games.
 We’re proud to be able to assist North Harbour Rugby in providing a great environment to bring their community together and celebrate the pinnacle of the club rugby season,” he said.